PolandOfficial Name: Republic of Poland

 Under Polish law, if asked by Polish police, you must verify your identity by presenting a travel document, a residence permit card, or an identity card issued by the Ministry of Foreign Affairs.
 Recently, the Border Guards (Straż Graniczna) have increased random travel document checks on trains originating from or transiting border countries.
 Border Guards may appear in plain clothes when requesting passports and other travel documents, which are scanned into a handheld scanner for verification.
 If you are a tourist, this means that you are expected to carry your passport with you.
 Please ensure the security of your passport while traveling to prevent incidents of pick-pocketing or theft.
 Keep a copy of your passport bio data page (and any pages with valid visas) in a safe place separate from the passport itself; this can help you when applying for a new passport if yours is lost or stolen.

-You should change money only at banks or legitimate money kiosks.
+You should change money only at banks or legitimate exchange kiosks (Kantor).
 A legitimate offer to change money by an unknown person on the street is extremely rare and would almost certainly be a scam.
 Automated teller machines (ATMs) are widely available throughout major cities in Poland.
 Most Polish ATMs offer instructions in multiple languages and allow access to U.S. bank accounts.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only is it illegal to bring such items into the United States, if you purchase them, you may also be breaking Polish or EU law.